Image © ITV Studios, 1969

 Keith Barron

-Character & Episode: Jarvis in When Did You Start to Stop Seeing Things?
+Character & Episode: Jarvis in When Did You Start To Stop Seeing Things?

 Born: 08/08/1934, Mexborough, West Riding of Yorkshire, England